scotthallauer/edqd-3d/plugin/README.md

 On macOS, this new directory will be located at: `/Applications/coppeliaSim.app/Contents/Resources/programming/simExtEDQDRobot`.

-Thereafter, move the following files into that new directory:
+Thereafter, move the following files and folders into that new directory:

+- `EDQD-3D/`
 - `simExtEDQDRobot.cpp`
 - `simExtEDQDRobot.h`
 - `simExtEDQDRobot.pro`